FuelLabs/fuelup/docs/src/concepts/channels/index.md

 # Channels

 `fuelup` adopts a simplified version of `rustup` [channels](https://rust-lang.github.io/rustup/concepts/channels.html).
-Currently, only the `latest` channel will be published and serve as a source of distribution of Fuel toolchain binaries.
+Currently, only the `latest` channel will be published and serve as a source of distribution of Sway toolchain binaries.

 | Channel      | Source          | Integration Tested   | Update Frequency         | Available |
 | ------------ | --------------- | -------------------- | ------------------------ | --------- |